pryv/dev-site/source/concepts.md

 ## Servers

 Each user account is served from one root API endpoint on a Pryv server; one server can host one or more accounts.
-Server hosts can bechosen depending on users' wishes, privacy/legal context and/or other constraints.
+Server hosts can be chosen depending on privacy/legal context and other technical constraints.
 Data for each account is stored individually, i.e. separately from other accounts.

 ## Events